GabrielH-02/bravos-barbershop/README.md

 From those main points of information from those three main users the following stories were made to follow a clear representation of an agile workspace, each story with its acceptance criteria.
 These user stories dive deeper into every aspect of the requirements this site needs!
 (Note: Some user stories have not been completed due to a change in the scope of the project.)

-For the full list of all 16 User Stories, this link will redirect you to the board of all the [User Stories](https://github.com/users/GabrielH-02/projects/5)
+For the full list of all 25 User Stories, (16 completed and 9 which are created for future developments) this link will redirect you to the board of all the [User Stories](https://github.com/users/GabrielH-02/projects/5)

 ### Wireframe